 Who created the AIP Diet?

-The AIP diet dates back about 20 years to the work of Loren Cordain, Robb Wolf and others.
+The Autoimmune Protocol Diet dates back about 20 years to the work of Loren Cordain, Robb Wolf and others.
 Research and discovery has continued by medical professionals as well as everyday people searching for their own answers to feeling better, including Sarah Ballantyne, Mickey Trescott, Angie Alt (7).

 Does research support an AIP diet?

-Research on the AIP Diet is emerging and early studies look promising.
+Research on the Autoimmune Protocol Diet is emerging and early studies look promising.
 Keep reading to learn about studies using the AIP that have been done already.

 Inflammatory Bowel Disease ( Crohn’s & Ulcerative Colitis)

 In 2017, the first known study using the AIP diet as an intervention for inflammatory bowel disease was completed.
 It included 15 people with either Crohn’s disease or ulcerative colitis.